Want to fold a realistic origami shrimp? These origami shrimp step-by-step instructions will help you create a fun paper crustacean.

-Today, we’ll fold a lifelike shrimp, complete with its iconic long antennae and curled body.
-This project is perfect for beginners.
-You only need one square sheet of paper.
+Today, we will make this unique model complete with its iconic long antennae and curled body.
+It is perfect for beginners and requires just one square sheet of paper.

-We’ll use basic folds to start, and the magic happens with the pleat fold.
-This is a simple technique that creates the shrimp’s segmented body.
+We will start with basic folds, and the magic happens with the pleat fold, a simple technique that creates the shrimp’s segmented body.

-PS, I once used a piece of red paper to make an “origami cooked shrimp”, that’s really funny!
-So, let’s begin this interesting folding journey together.
+PS: I once used a piece of red paper to make an “origami cooked shrimp” and it looked hilarious!
+Let’s begin this fun folding journey together.

 Origami Shrimp | Origamiok